- Our Program

 Students will also complete a Letter of Accountability.
 The Letter of Accountability is the child’s laundry list of those behaviors that led to his/her placement at Second Nature and an acknowledgment of responsibility.
 Rather than an apology, this assignment challenges the student to look honestly at decisions they have made and admit them to self and others.
 The Letter of Accountability is a tool for the therapist and group members to teach accountability through the reading and re-writing of the assignment.
 These written assignments are complemented by experiential assignments such as fire making by bow drill.
 Participation in daily groups, both formal and informal, begins to impact the child using the effective modality of peer-to-peer teaching.
 Your child will benefit from teaching and being taught by peers in his/her close-knit group.

-Wilderness research shows that one of the lasting effects on students is their relationship with staff members.
+Wilderness treatment center research shows that one of the lasting effects on students is their relationship with staff members.
 One of our highly experienced Field Instructors is assigned to your child to provide additional one on one attention, carefully review his/her assignments, support him/her with weekly goals, challenge him/her when appropriate and provide personal individualized attention.
 These Field Instructors attend each clinical sessions and follow treatment plan updates created by the child’s therapist to ensure a seamless, comprehensive, and effective treatment process.

 Insight and Integration

-At this stage in our wilderness therapy program, staff and Water Phase students create an individualized ceremony emphasizing the power of water to shape and change the earth, paralleling how insight and integration will create lasting change in the student.
+At this stage in our wilderness treatment center program, staff and Water Phase students create an individualized ceremony emphasizing the power of water to shape and change the earth, paralleling how insight and integration will create lasting change in the student.